-Having routed all the upper bit nets, wbOutputData_OBUF[31:14], with the detour needed for added delay, you can now re-examine the timing of output bus.
+Having routed all the upper bit nets, wbOutputData\OBUF[31:14], with the detour needed for added delay, you can now re-examine the timing of output bus.

-11. Select the Timing tab in the Results window area.
+11. Select the Timing window.

 Notice the information message in the banner of the window indicating that the report is out of date because timing data has been modified.